Neowerdermannia vorwerkii Frič

 Sulcorebutia vorwerkii, Weingartia vorwerkii

-Neowerdermannia vorwerkii is a cactus with a solitary flattened globose to elongated globose stem with 16 or more ribs divided into conical tubercles with clusters of long spreading spines at the tip.
+Neowerdermannia vorwerkii is a small cactus with a solitary flattened globose to elongated globose stem with 16 or more ribs divided into conical tubercles with clusters of long spreading spines at the tip.
 The stem is pale green or dark green and grows up to 4 inches (10 cm) in diameter.
 Spines are whitish, brownish to grayish, and up to 1.6 inches (4 cm) long.
 Each areole bears up to 10 curved radial and 1 to 3 often hooked central spines.
 Flowers are white or pale pink, funnel-shaped, up to 8 inches (20 cm) in diameter, and appear in spring.
-Fruits are green, becoming reddish, globose, and up to 0.3 inches (0.8 cm) in diameter.
+Fruits are globose, green becoming reddish, and up to 0.3 inches (0.8 cm) in diameter.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

-Neowerdermannias come from mountainous areas, so like bright light, cool and dry conditions in the winter, this is important for the flowers and their health.
-They usually won't get many buds without this cool winter period of 32 to 50 °F (0 to 10 °C), they usually won't get many buds.
-They have a thick taproot and are of difficult cultivation and rot prone because of great sensitivity to the excess of watering, not easy to get to any large size on their own roots, really a challenge to grow into a large clump.
+Neowerdermannias come from mountainous areas, so they like bright light and cool and dry conditions in the winter.
+This is important for the flowers and their health.
+They usually won't get many buds without this cool winter period of 32 to 50 °F (0 to 10 °C).
+They are difficult to cultivate and are rot prone because of their great sensitivity to excess watering.
+It is not easy to get to any large size on their own roots, and it is a challenge to grow into a large clump.
 It needs a deep pot and good drainage to accommodate its taproot.

 - Back to genus Neowerdermannia